polterguy/polterguy.github.io/index.md

 ## Plugins

-Aista Magic Cloud also contains its own _"marketplace"_ allowing you to rapidly install some plugin solving some particular need you might have in your own applications.
+Magic Cloud also contains its own _"marketplace"_ allowing you to rapidly install some plugin solving some particular need you might have in your own applications.
 Some example plugins are listed below;